 If you choose this route, consider checking out lesser-known insurers like AMP, Cove, Initio, Protecta, and Pinnacle Life.
 These providers offer competitive pricing and policies, often without the heavy marketing budgets of bigger insurers.

-The downside of comparing insurance directly on insurer websites is that it’s time-consuming and challenging.
-We estimate it would take a consumer anywhere from 30 minutes to hours to enter their information into multiple insurance companies’ websites to get quotes and then to understand the difference in policy benefits across insurers.
+The downside of comparing insurance directly on insurer websites is that it's time-consuming and challenging.
+We estimate it would take a consumer anywhere from 30 minutes to several hours to enter their information into multiple insurance companies' websites to get quotes and then to understand the difference in policy benefits across insurers.

 Read on to find out more about how MoneyHub and Quashed are making it easy for Kiwis to shop and compare insurance in New Zealand and what the various benefits and differences are between these two websites when it comes to insurance comparison.